powdr-labs/powdr/README.md

 All stages are fully automatic, which means you do not need to write any additional code for witness generation besides your Rust code.
 All witnesses are automatically inferred from the constraints.
-Since the witnesses are inferred, *powdr* can ensure that the system is not underconstrained, i.e. there are no additional unwanted witnesses.
+Since the witnesses are inferred, *powdr* can ensure that the system is not underconstrained, i.e., there are no additional unwanted witnesses.

 All artifacts from the compilation pipeline are human-readable.
-You can inspect the the powdr-asm IR, the compiled PIL file, and its final optimized version.
+You can inspect the powdr-asm IR, the compiled powdr-PIL file, and its final optimized version.

 The assembly language is designed to be extensible and does not have a single